SQLite LAG() Function

 offset

-Is the number of rows back from the current row from which to obtain the value.
+Offset is the number of rows from the current row to obtain the value.
 The default value of the offset is 1 if you don’t specify it explicitly.

 default